 The Protestant flavor of Anglicanism is more than a reaction to Rome and more than a product of historical events.
 Among some Anglicans it is the heritage of revivalism.
 Certainly this is the case among many East African Anglicans and among low church Evangelicals.

 Among others, it is often a preference motivated by denominational pride.
 Some Anglicans prefer the Articles of Religion above the writings of the Church Fathers.
-I regarded the 39 Articles as a significant historical document that reflects a specific period of Anglicanism, but not as a definition of Anglican theology, the way the Book of Concord is for Lutherans.
-Anglicanism is not a confessional faith.
+I regard the 39 Articles as a significant historical document that reflects a specific period of Anglican theology development, but not as an Anglican confession, the way the Book of Concord is for Lutherans.

 I remember being asked to teach an adult class on the Articles of Religion because the priest considered this an essential feature of Anglican identity, but when I asked about teaching all the historical documents, I was told that Chalcedon Doctrine on the Two Natures of Christ and the Creed of Athanasius were too difficult for the laity to grasp.
 I was never very interested in making better Anglicans.
 In my view, the best Anglicans are thoroughly catholic.
 I think of figures such as Dorothy Sayers, C.S.
 Lewis, and Evelyn Underhill.

 In my experience, thoughtful Protestants gravitate to catholicity because they sense that ultimately Protestantism lacks authority.
 It is removed from the fullness of holy Tradition concerning the Trinity, the Virgin Birth, and the ecumenical councils of the Church.

 St. John of Damascus wrote, "I beseech the people of God, the holy nation, to hold fast to the tradition of the Church... for the gradual erosion of what has been handed down to us will bring down the whole fabric in ruins."
 St. John's warning has found fulfillment within Protestantism, especially in America where tradition is not valued.